-BRIDGEPREP ACADEMY OF OSCEOLA CHARTER SCHOOL RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2022
+BRIDGEPREP ACADEMY OF OSCEOLA CHARTER SCHOOL RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2024

-Change in Fund Balance - Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
+Change in Fund Balance - Governmental Funds \$ 555,396 Amounts reported for governmental activities in the statement of activities are different because: of Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.

-Capital outlays 164,934 Depreciation expense (94,402)

-In the statement of activities, amortization of the right-touse asset is reported as an expense over the estimated life of the lease, however, in the governmental funds report it is not included as an expense.

-Amortization expense (838,313)

-The proceeds from loans and captial leases provide current financial resources to governmental funds, but increases long-term liabilities in the statement of net assets.
+(70 100) Depreciation expense (79,199) In the statement of activities, amortization of the right-to- use asset is reported as an expense over the estimated life of the lease, however, in the governmental funds report it is not included as an expense.
+Diving the year may ment towns of the loose a greenest Amortization expense (838,313) During the year, payment terms of the lease agreement associated with the right-to-use liability were amended.
+This modification required the removal of prior year balances for the asset and liability.
+The net effect of this removal, however, is not included as a source of revenue.
+Modification of right-to-use liability (76,487) The proceeds from loans and captial leases provide current financial resources to governmental funds, but increases long-term liabilities in the statement of net assets.
 Repayment of advance principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net assets.

-Proceeds (103,896)

-Repayments of principal 353,575

-Change in Net Position of Governmental Activities \$ (797,331)
+Reduction of right-to-use liability 310,819 Repayments of principal 49,215 Change in Net Position of Governmental Activities (78,569)